cadbox1/react-monorepo-2020/README.md

 - Style the page and button.
 - Use [Cypress](https://www.cypress.io/) for end to end tests.

+### Honerable Mentions

+[React Workspaces Playground](https://github.com/react-workspaces/react-workspaces-playground) extends Create React App's react-scripts to get the closest thing to Create React App working in a monorepo with lerna and hot reloading.
+I think monorepos are a good idea if you have multiple apps depending on a component library but is overkill if you only have a single app like we do here.

 ## 💻 Running Locally

 Install dependencies first.